General Services - Garden Ridge Center For Dentistry

 How can we know if there is decay between teeth if we do not look?
 X-rays are one of the most valuable tools in the diagnostic process.
 We cannot “see” cavities between teeth without the help of digital x-rays.

+Digital x-rays become even more important to check for tooth decay when a patient is not flossing or cleaning in-between teeth regularly.
 For those worried about exposure, digital radiology allows us to take x-rays using 50-70% less radiation than traditional x-rays.
 Digital x-ray technology allows us to enlarge images for best diagnosis and to better show you a concern.

-Wisdom Teeth Removal - Garden Ridge Center For Dentistry
+Extractions - Garden Ridge Center For Dentistry

 Share With Friends